 Although I have been investigating my own self-concept for the past 20 years.
 My self-discovery only took a step up in the last 10 years.
-Before then I seemed to coast along with an air of naivety of who I really was and on reflection, a lack of understanding of consequences and how I truly felt (being a teenage!).
-Not that I didn’t care, but the complete opposite I didn’t want to think about the emotional element of life as it felt too exhausting.
+Before then I seemed to coast along with an air of naivety about who I really was and on reflection, a lack of understanding of consequences and how I truly felt (being a teenager!).
+Not that I didn’t care, but on the complete opposite, I didn’t want to think about the emotional element of life as it felt too exhausting.
 I also don’t think my vocabulary would have matched the emotional state I felt at times.

 When I was growing up, I was a sheep.
 I copied my big sister and the people around me, unsure of who I was or an understanding of my own identity.
 I wasn’t a forward thinker.
 But I desperately wanted to be one.
 Fear of not fitting in, or standing out of the crowd scared me to the core.

 I remember getting some new school shoes when I was in the Sixth Form doing my A-Levels and although I liked my shoes I didn’t want anyone talking about them or commenting on them.
 It was only years later that my best friend disclosed to me that her younger sister had said how lovely they were.
 Her quick response was “don’t tell her that”.
 My ways hadn’t gone unnoticed.
 I was clearly very good at repelling people’s attention to me efficiently.

 I mention above that I enjoy making people laugh.
 Coming up with the one-liners to get a reaction, but I’ve since recognised that I am masking my own expectations and low self-esteem.
 If someone offers me a compliment I am quick to dismiss it and override the comment with a self-critical put-down or belittle the one thing that I have been complimented on.